Dancostero/Python_Cs50/README.md

 # Python_CS50
-Python version from somo of the CS50 Harvard course C excercises.
+Python version from some of the CS50 Harvard course C excercises.